 High DC string voltages in combination with damaged connectors, faulty isolators, water ingress or corrosion can potentially lead to an arc fault resulting in a severe damage to the panels or in the worst case a rooftop fire.
 SolarEdge inverters also incorporate built in art fault detection (UL1699B) to help mitigate the chance of arcing.

 Added safety - during installation and commissioning, before the inverter is switched on, the voltage is reduced to a safe level with the DC string voltage corresponding to the number of panels in the string. ie. 12 panels = 12 volts DC.

-Installing optimisers increases the upfront cost due to the additional components required and more complex installation with additional cables & connection points.
-This can be difficult more time consuming to install, also more connection points could potentially lead to more failure points if the right type of connectors are not used.
-However SolarEdge claim the panel level monitoring, added DC safety and additional power generated over the life of the system outweighs the additional setup cost.
+Installing optimisers adds to the total system cost due to the additional components required and more complex installation, with additional cables & connection points.
+Also more connection points could potentially lead to more failure points, especially if the right type of connectors are not used.
+However SolarEdge and many solar installers claim the benefits of panel level monitoring, added DC safety, and power optimisation outweigh the additional setup cost and complexity.

-Since SolarEdge residential inverters operate at 350V DC or 380V for the HD wave a minimum string size of 8 modules is required due to the optimisers maximum operating voltage.
-However for systems with shading issues if one or more of the panels is shaded the system voltage will drop out of the inverters range resulting in low performance so installations with shading will not be suitable for very small systems with less than 9-10 modules.
+Since SolarEdge residential inverters operate at 350V DC (380V for the HD wave) and the optimisers have a limited voltage range (60V to max 85V for P505) a minimum string size of 6 to 7 modules is required.
+Smaller systems with shading issues can be very problematic.
+If many of the modules are shaded the system voltage will drop out of the inverters voltage range resulting in poor performance, so generally installations with excessive shading will not be suitable for small systems with less than 8-10 panels.

 See warranty certificate here